CRRU-UK/website/README.md

 ## Introduction

-Source code for the [crru.org.uk](https://crru.org.uk) website – built in NextJS, TypeScript, React, and SCSS and managed with Terraform.
+Source code for the [crru.org.uk](https://crru.org.uk) website – built in NextJS, TypeScript, Jest, React, and SCSS; with infrastructure managed with Terraform.

 The website primarily uses Contentful as the main source of data.